Regisnut/cloneairbnb/README.md

 ## Star, Fork, Clone & Contribute

 Feel free to contribute on this repository.
 If my work helps you, please give me back with a star.
-This means a lot to me and keeps me going!
+This means a lots to me and keeps me going!

 ---